lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-quench with your kisses that thirst of hell
+to quench with your kisses the thirst of hell,

-to bind you to my body and never leave.
+to bind you to my body and never let you go.

-I kept watching you if you danced with him
+I kept watching as you danced with him,

-and my projected being walked where you were
+and my projected self walked where you were

-But you went with him while I got drunk
+But you left with him while I drank away

-With the absurd illusion of having you by my side.
+with the absurd illusion of having you near.

-I understood the truth, I pulled away from the bar,
+I understood the truth, I left the bar,

 That hot late winter night

-I discovered the anxiety in your dark gaze
+I discovered the hunger in your dark gaze;

-I slept on your beaches like a tired traveler,
+I slept upon your beaches like a weary traveler,

 miércoles, 12 de septiembre de 2001